adn770/ppdf/docs/design-dmme.md

         natural language descriptions.
     -   **Interactive Gameplay UI**: A two-column interface featuring a narrative log, player input, a party status panel, and a dice roller.
+        -   Inline visual aids rendered as size-constrained, clickable thumbnails that open in a full-size lightbox view.
     -   **Advanced RAG System**: A sophisticated Retrieval-Augmented Generation system that leverages semantically labeled text chunks for precise, context-aware responses.
     -   **Multiple Game Modes**: Support for both pre-defined `Module` play and LLM-generated `Freestyle` play.
+        -   Visually engaging "Cover Mosaic" kickoff for Adventure Module Mode.
     -   **Optional Game Aids**: User-selectable aids including an "AI Art Historian" for inline visual aids and an "ASCII Scene Renderer" for rogue-like maps.